thesuhas/Competitive-Coding-Solutions/binary-search/substring-with-1s.md

 For a given starting character of a substring, if it is a `"0"`, it fails the required conditions.<br>

-For a given ending character of a substring, if it is a `"0"`, the substring and all strings that this is a substring of fail the required conditions.<br>
+For a given ending character of a substring, if it is a `"0"`, the substring and all strings (of same and greater lengths) that this string is a substring of, will fail the required conditions.<br>

 [Beautiful Solution](https://binarysearch.com/problems/Count-Substrings-With-All-1s/solutions/3431898)